We already published the list of best PS3 games of all time, now it’s time to discover the best PS3 RPGs of all time.

 The story is epic in scope without overshadowing the cast of characters, moreover, the depth of the combat has yet to be topped by similar RPGs.

-With your choice of a combination of fantasy races and classes to mix and max, as well of a huge chunk of choices that affect the final outcome of the game, there are hundreds of hours to enjoy and new things to discover each playthrough.
+With a huge chunk of choices that affect the final outcome of the game, there are hundreds of hours to enjoy and new things to discover.

 #22.
 Kingdoms of Amalur: Reckoning